cthae/Adobe-Launch-Debugger/README.md

 * [x] The "Other" reporting section is now collapsed by default due to the number of not-so-useful new dimensions added there.
 * [x] A bit more ui improvements.
 * [x] Release v1.01.
+* [x] Allow the user to set their own variables to be included in the header of the logging.
 * [ ] Improve _satellite.setDebug(0) to work immediately rather than after a page reload.
-* [ ] Allow the user to set their own variables to be included in the header of the logging.
-* [ ] ^^ Same for the web sdk, but maybe later.
 * [ ] Release v1.02.
+* [ ] Configure selective logging for the web sdk, but maybe later.
-* [ ] Add the logic similar to switch to parse the environments from the opened Launch page.
+* [ ] Hesitant: Add the logic similar to switch to parse the environments from the opened Launch page.
 This is a flimsy logic though.
 Will break often, just like it does in switch.
-* [ ] Find an elegant way to inject a library.
+* [ ] Hesitant: Find an elegant way to inject a library.
 Should probably be one/domain.
 To avoid doing it globally.
 Maybe not...

 ## Contributions